zephyrproject-rtos/zephyr/doc/board/arduino_due.rst

 Other hardware features are not currently supported by the Zephyr kernel.
 See `Arduino Due website`_ and `Atmel SAM3X8E Datasheet`_ for a complete list of Arduino Due board hardware features.

+The default configuration can be found in the Kconfig :file:`boards/arduino_due/arduino_due_defconfig`.

 .. note::
    For I2C, pull-up resistors are required for using SCL1 and SDA1